Mozart y Mambo

 MOZART y MAMBO BY SARAH WILLIS

 Thus the “Mozart y Mambo” project was born.
 This exciting, unique and, I admit, somewhat crazy project combines much-loved solo pieces for French horn by Wolfgang Amadeus Mozart with traditional Cuban music.
 These are perhaps not the most obvious pairing but to all those who ask me, why record Mozart in Cuba, I can only say – once you hear it, you will know why.
 The energy and passion of these musicians is so inspiring and I hope you will be able to hear the special atmosphere we created during the recording.
-This project has been one of the highlights of my life and we are so happy that 3b Produktion were with us and made a wonderful documentary about the project which will be broadcast on Deutsche Welle TV on June 27th, 2020.
+This project has been one of the highlights of my life and we are so happy that 3b Produktion were with us and made a wonderful documentary about the project called “A Cuban Journey with Sarah Willis, which was broadcast on Deutsche Welle TV.

 I am happy and proud to have worked on this album with the Havana Lyceum Orchestra, a chamber orchestra made up of young and talented Cuban musicians and their Cuban conductor José Antonio Méndez Padrón (Pepe), and also well-known musicians from the Cuban popular music scene.
 I could not have wished for a more inspiring and hard working team of musicians with whom to realise this project.
 Part of the proceeds from the album will go towards buying instruments for the musicians of the Havana Lyceum Orchestra.!Disfrutar!